Find an ISPA Approved,

 - challenge any practices and interventions being used

-- reflect back to the supervisee about issues such as transference, stress, overwhelm and burn out.
+- Reflect the supervisee about issues such as transference, stress, overwhelm, and burnout.
 A professional supervisor is likely to notice the symptoms long before the therapist does

-- provide insight into the personal style of the therapist, as well as offer guidance on how to sharpen their skills or adapt their style to the complex needs of their diverse clients.
+- Provide insight into the therapist’s personal style, as well as offer guidance on how to sharpen their skills or adapt their style to the complex needs of their diverse clients.

 How do I get the most benefit from my Supervision?